v923z/micropython-ulab/docs/manual/source/ulab.rst

 There are, however, a couple of instances, where the usage in the two environments is slightly different at the python level.
-These are how the packges can be imported, and how the class properties can be accessed.
+These are how the packages can be imported, and how the class properties can be accessed.
 In both cases, the ``circuitpython`` implementation results in ``numpy``-conform code. ``numpy``-compatibility in ``micropython`` will be implemented as soon as ``micropython`` itself has the required tools.